 We save and improve lives of our community by:

-Through our network of committed volunteers and associated stakeholders, the PHPWS acts as a catalyst to bring about needed change.
-To this effect, the PHPWS operates through its Chapters to work with motivated health care providers, patients, their families and members of the community to foster quality health care for people with bleeding disorders.
+Through our network of committed volunteers and associated stakeholders, the HFP acts as a catalyst to bring about needed change.
+To this effect, the HFP operates through its Chapters to work with motivated health care providers, patients, their families and members of the community to foster quality health care for people with bleeding disorders.

-The Pakistan Hemophilia Patients Welfare Society [PHPWS], a national not-for-profit organization, was established in 1995.
-It is a national network of patients with Hemophilia and has official recognition from the World Federation of Hemophilia [WFH] as National Member Organization [NMO].
+The Hemophilia Foundation - Pakistan [HFP], a national not-for-profit organization, was established in 1995.
+It is a national network of patients with Hemophilia and has official recognition from the World Federation of Hemophilia [WFH] as National Member Organization [NMO]

 A SOFTWARE ENGINEER FROM PAKISTAN, AMIR KHAN LIVES WITH HIS WIFE AND SON IN SIDNEY, AUSTRALIA: Coming from three generations of family living with hemophilia A, I suffered from bleeds which caused me pain from a very early age.
 As an active child growing up in Pakistan, my bleeds made it difficult to do everything I wanted to do.
 Because of where we lived, we did not have access to hemophilia specialists or genetic testing.
 I wasn’t officially diagnosed with hemophilia until I was 16.
 It was then that I started treatment with factor on-demand.
 While I was living in Pakistan, prophylaxis was not widely available, so I treated my hemophilia with on-demand treatment.
 When I moved to the Australia five years ago, I had bleeds every other day, which made me a little depressed.
 Eventually, I talked with my clinicians, set goals, and discussed ways for me to stay healthy.
 That’s when they introduced me to prophylaxis treatment.
 “For me, the greatest benefit of prophylaxis treatment has been that my bleeds have been substantially reduced, even now that I am more active.
 I spend less time worrying about my bleeds, which helps me enjoy my life.”Read More